mefellows/vesper/README.md

  - `middleware2` (after)
  - `middleware1` (after)

-Notice that in the `after` phase, middlewares are executed in inverted order, this way the first handler attached is the one with the highest priority as it will be the first able to change the request and last able to modify the response before it gets sent to the user.
+Notice that in the `after` phase, middlewares are executed in reverse order, this way the first handler attached is the one with the highest priority as it will be the first able to change the request and last able to modify the response before it gets sent to the user.